Form 8.3 - Numis Corporation plc

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerKurserholung dank Schnäppchenjägern: ATX und DAX stärker -- Wall Street uneins -- Asiens Börsen letztlich mit Aufschlägen
+Börse aktuell - Live TickerPowell-Rede zieht Aufmerksamkeit der Anleger auf sich: ATX und DAX höher -- Wall Street etwas fester -- Asiens Börsen schließen im Minus

-Die heimische sowie die deutsche Börse zeigen sich im Dienstagshandel fester.
-An der Wall Street ist ein uneinheitlicher Handel zu beobachten.
-An den Märkten in Fernost ging es am Dienstag aufwärts.
+Der heimische Markt gewinnt am Freitag hinzu.
+Der deutsche Leitindex tendiert ebenfalls aufwärts.
+An der Wall Street geht es am letzten Handelstag der Woche leicht bergauf.
+Die Märkte in Fernost waren am Freitag von Abschlägen geprägt.